remytuyeras/HaploDynamics/README.md

 ## New features recently added

 * Installation via ```pip```;
-* Module ```Framework``` -- this module will serve as a class-based library for development and experimentation purposes.
+* Module ```Framework```.
+This module will serve as a class-based library for development and experimentation purposes.

 ## Installation